mlsaketh/Privacy-Preserving-systems/README.md

 file contains 1 hash and 4 ciphertexts)
 2. First run the Bob code (./bob) and then the Alice code (./alice).
 Bob part of the code:
-1. Bob reads the shared key from “sharedSecret.txt” file.
+1. Bob reads the shared key from sharedSecret.txt file.
 2. Bob computes the corresponding plaintext of the received ciphertext.
-Afterwards, writes the plaintext in ``BobPlaintext.txt" file.
+Afterwards, writes the plaintext in BobPlaintext.txt file.
 3. Bob hashes the plaintext and compares it with the received hash.
-Print ``Hashes successfully match" and write the hash in ``Bob_h.txt" file.
+Print Hashes successfully match and write the hash in Bob_h.txt file.